Frederick Sandys

 Anthony Frederick Augustus Sandys (born Antonio Frederic Augustus Sands), 1 May 1829 – 25 June 1904, usually known as Frederick Sandys, was a British painter, illustrator, and draughtsman, associated with the Pre-Raphaelites.
 He was also associated with the Norwich School of painters.

 Biography

 Artistic studies

-Frederick Sandys was born in Norwich, and received his earliest lessons in art from his father, Anthony Sands, who was himself a painter.
+Frederick Sandys was born on 1 May 1829 in Norwich, and received his earliest lessons in art from his father, Anthony Sands, who was himself a painter.
 His early studies show that he had a natural gift for careful and beautiful drawing.
 He was educated at Norwich School and later attended the Norwich School of Design in 1846.
 In the same and next year his talent was recognized by the Royal Society of Arts.

 Personal relationships

 Sandys married Georgiana Creed, but this marriage only lasted three years, although they never divorced.
-He had a long affair with the Romany woman Keomi Gray, who sat as a model both for him and Dante Gabriel Rossetti (The Beloved), and perhaps also for Simeon Solomon.
+He had a long affair with the Romany woman Keomi Gray, who sat as a model both for him and Dante Gabriel Rossetti (The Beloved, 1865-66), and perhaps also for Simeon Solomon.
 He and Gray had two daughters and two sons.